 3 Services are available to active participants and surviving spouses with account balances, and to retired and terminated participants with account balances of at least $10,000.

 4 Historical returns are not indicative of future results.
-The investment funds are neither insured nor guaranteed by the government.
 For more information about the funds, please see the Investment Funds Description.